 Newport's Lighted Boat Parade (early December 2022)

-Every year, during one night in December Newport’s Yaquina Bay, gets illuminated with thousands of lights.
+Every year, on one night in December, Newport’s Yaquina Bay gets illuminated with thousands of lights.
 The annual Lighted Boat Parade is a favorite local tradition that kicks off the holiday season.
 Dozens of boats, lavishly decorated with shimmering lights, make a large loop around the bay.
 The parade moves from the Coast Guard Station to the Embarcadero Resort and back for everyone to enjoy.
 Thousands of people watch the parade from the docks and walkways along the Bayfront and South Beach Marina as well as from the local restaurants.
 You can even purchase tickets to ride on one of the boats!
 The Historic Bay Front is the best place to see the boats before they started moving.

 Wenzel Farm Christmas Fantasy Trail, Oregon City (Not open in 2022)

 Christmas Fantasy Trail is a fun family adventure located not far from Oregon City.
 The trail offers a 1000-ft (305-m) wooden walkway decorated in a Christmas theme.
 The Fantasy Trail features thousands of lights to boost your Christmas spirit.
-The main attraction of the trail is the 40-ft (12-m) castle with Christmas scenes.
-Other adventurous attractions include a walk-through tunnel, a maze, a crooked house, a suspension bridge and more.
+The main attraction of the trail is the 40-ft (12-m) castle with holiday scenes.
+You can also enjoy a walk-through tunnel, a maze, a crooked house, a suspension bridge and more.
 Bonfires and refreshments are available to warm up and recharge for new adventures.

 Winter Wonderland at Portland International Raceway (November 25–December 31, 2022)

-Often called the “Largest Holiday Light Show West of the Mississippi”, the annual Winter Wonderland at Portland International Raceway attracts thousands of visitors with its impressive glimmers and glows.
+Often called the “Largest Holiday Light Show West of the Mississippi”, the annual Winter Wonderland at Portland International Raceway attracts thousands of visitors with its impressive displays.
 A Portland holiday tradition since 1993, Winter Wonderland has become a must-see during the holiday season.
 A spectacular drive-through light show features over 250 colorful light set pieces.
 There are many fully animated Christmas-themed scenes and characters.
 Proceeds from the display benefit the Sunshine Division, which provides food and shelter to Portland families in need.